kestrelwp/woo-custom-add-to-cart-button/readme.txt

 = Will it work with my theme? =

 The plugin inherits the styles from your theme.
-This means that the button size, font and color will be the same as the existing add to cart buttons in your store.
+This means that the button size and font will be the same as the existing add to cart buttons in your store.
 The plugin will change the text and add an icon without affecting the overall button styling.

 = Can I choose a different icon, change the size, change colors, etc? =

-We've kept the plugin deliberately simple and it's not currently possible to make other changes such as different icons or changing colors.
+We've kept the plugin deliberately simple and it's not currently possible to make other changes such as different icons.
 Please use the support tab or our <a href="https://barn2.com/plugin-feature-request/?utm=content&utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=atoc-free">feature request form</a> if there's anything else you'd like the plugin to do.
 We will add new features if there is enough demand.

 = Where can I find the documentation? =
 Please visit our [Knowledge Base](https://barn2.com/kb-categories/custom-add-to-cart-kb?utm=content&utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=atoc-free/).

 == Changelog ==

+= 1.2.1 =
+Release date 20 June 2023

+* Fix: Apply the background and text color to all buttons

 = 1.2.0 =
 Release date 18 June 2023